redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructureFacts.md

      Output 2:
      <p lang="eng-us"; style="color: red">My first HTML coding inside a paragraph</p>

-    - The attribute `name` which is `lang` and `style` indicates the kind of information you provide on the element’s content, it should be written in lowercase.
+    - The attribute `name` in the example code are `lang` and `style`.
+It indicates the kind of information you provide on the element’s content, it should be written in lowercase.

-    - The attribute `value` which is `eng-us` and `color:red` is the information or the setting for the declared attribute of `name`.
+    - The attribute `value` in the example code are `eng-us` and `color:red`.
+It is the information or the setting for the declared attribute of `name`.
 It should be placed inside the double quotes `“ ”` .

     - In the example code the attribute `name` which is `lang` is used to indicated the language used in the element.
 The `value` of this attributes specifies it to US English